bgregos/SimpleSection/README.md

 # SimpleSection
 SimpleSection was created to make course request and drop/add a breeze for Virginia Tech students.

 Using SimpleSection, you can find classes and sections, sort them, and save them.
-You can also easily plan out your schedule and check Koofers professor reviews all from one central place, making SimpleSection your one-stop shop for all things course registration.
+You can also easily plan out your schedule and check professor reviews all from one place, making SimpleSection your one-stop shop for all things course registration.

 Features:
 - Search and sort class sections